The Ketamine Infusion

 The Standard Ketamine Infusion includes all aspects of care as recommended by the American Psychiatric Association and the American Society of Anesthesiologists, this includes:

-Comprehensive Initial screening and assessment.
+Detailed Initial screening and assessment.

-Review of medical records, depression, anxiety and pain metrics.
+Review of medical records, depression, anxiety, and pain metrics.

-Review of all prior laboratory tests and evaluations.
+Review of preliminary laboratory tests and evaluations.